nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 ### Resolvers

 Resolvers provide the instructions for turning a [GraphQL](https://graphql.org/) operation (a query, mutation, or subscription) into data.
 They return the same shape of data we specify in our schema -- either synchronously or as a promise that resolves to a result of that shape.
 Typically, you create a **resolver map** manually.
-The `@nestjs/graphql` package, on the other hand, generates a resolver map automatically using the metadata provided by the decorators.
-To demonstrate the library basics, we'll create a simple authors API.
+The `@nestjs/graphql` package, on the other hand, generates a resolver map automatically using the metadata provided by decorators you use to annotate classes.
+To demonstrate the process of using the package features to create a GraphQL API, we'll create a simple authors API.

 #### Code first

-In the code first approach, we don't create our GraphQL schema by writing GraphQL SDL by hand.
-Instead we use TypeScript decorators to generate the SDL from TypeScript class definitions.
+In the code first approach, we don't follow the typical process of creating our GraphQL schema by writing GraphQL SDL by hand.
+Instead, we use TypeScript decorators to generate the SDL from TypeScript class definitions.
 The `@nestjs/graphql` package reads the metadata defined through the decorators and automatically generates the schema for you.

 Most of the definitions in a GraphQL schema are **object types**.
 Each object type you define should represent a domain object that an application client might need to interact with.
 For example, our sample API needs to be able to fetch a list of authors and their posts, so we should define the `Author` type and `Post` type to support this functionality.